Financial-Times/ftdomdelegate/README.md

 ### NPM ###

 Installation via the [Node Package Manager](https://npmjs.org/package/dom-delegate) is supported, although Component is preferred as this is not strictly a Node package.
-Due to a naming conflict, Delegate is available as [`dom-delegate`](https://npmjs.org/package/dom-delegate).

 ## Tests ##

 Tests are run using [buster](http://docs.busterjs.org/en/latest/) and sit in `_tests/`.
 To run the tests statically:

 ```
-$ cd delegate/
+$ cd dom-delegate/
 $ buster static -c _tests/buster.js
 Starting server on http://localhost:8282/
 ```